iwr2023/iwr2023/content/posts/hello/index.md

 featured_image: "/images/test_cover.webp"
 ---

 Welcome to the iwr website 2023.
-Sorry for the delay but now it is here.
-Here we will provide you besides the mail with current information regarding the iwr.
+Sorry for the delay, but it's here now.
+Here we will provide you with the latest information about the iwr in addition to the mail.

-The iwr will take place this year in the Baltic Sea.
-Therefore there is a bilge pump duty for open hulls this year for safety reasons!
-In addition, it is recommended for boats that do not have a large freeboard to increase it a little.
-In addition, we had to increase the participation fee to 120€ due to inflation.
-We regret this step very much but unfortunately we had no other choice.
+This year the iwr will take place in the Baltic Sea.
+Therefore, this year it is allowed to install an electric bilge pump for safety reasons!
+In addition, buoyancy bodies have to be integrated into the boat or it has to be proven that the boat floats when it is full.
+Furthermore, for boats that do not have a large freeboard, it is recommended to increase it slightly.
+We also had to increase the entry fee to 120€ due to inflation.
+We regret this step very much, but unfortunately we had no other choice.

-Nevertheless we are looking forward to welcoming you in Kiel for this year's Iwr.
-Your Iwr organization team
+Nevertheless, we look forward to welcoming you in Kiel for this year's Iwr.
+Your Iwr organizing team